What are Antimicrobial Agents?

 Antibiotics are the substances which are derived from one microorganism in order to kill another microorganism.
 Antibiotics are effective against bacterial, fungal and parasitic infections.
 But, antibiotics are not helpful against viral infections.

 The development of chemical synthesis has helped to produce the synthetic components which act as an antimicrobial agent against the pathogenic bacteria.
 These synthetic components are also called as antibiotics.
-Pathogenic bacteria can be killed by the synthetic components at low concentrations.
+Pathogenic bacteria can be killed by synthetic components at low concentrations.
 Examples: Ampicillin and amoxicillin.

 Then, in 1929, Alexander Fleming discovered Penicillin from the fungus Penicillium notatum.
 Penicillin is used to treat different type of bacterial infections.